treeverse/lakefs-metastore-clone/README.md

 ### Running the import script

-In case our tables in the source Metastore do not exist in lakeFS to create a new Hive Metastore with tables from our source Metastore with locations in lakeFS e.g table with location s3://my-bucket/path/to/table will be imported to the destination metastore with location s3://my-repo/my-branch/path/to/table we should run the script `import.sh`.
+In case our tables in the source Metastore do not exist in lakeFS we should use the import script `import.sh`.
+The import script transforms the table location from an external location to a lakeFS location. e.g table with location s3://my-bucket/path/to/table will be imported to the destination metastore with location s3://my-repo/my-branch/path/to/table

 `import.sh` should receive the following arguments
 - port to export for new Hive Metastore